hamsomp3/pregrado_matematicas/README.md

 The thesis also considers the model of Blind Adaptive Beamforming, where the information of the desired and interfering signal orientations is not available for the algorithm.
 A rectangular flat antenna with 64 radiating elements was used, and metrics such as the bandwidth of the average power in degrees, the radiation intensity of the main lobe, the depth of the first nulls, and the level of the side lobes were implemented, all in decibels.
 The results aim to improve spectral efficiency and service quality.

-$\textbf{Keywords:}$ Wireless networks, Beamforming, Optimization algorithms, Blind Adaptive Beamforming, Metaheuristic algorithms.
+`Keywords:` Wireless networks, Beamforming, Optimization algorithms, Blind Adaptive Beamforming, Metaheuristic algorithms.

 # Table of Contents